-Hometown: Enumclaw, Washington
+Hometown: Enumclaw, Wash.

-Resides: Mooresville, North Carolina
+Resides: Mooresville, N.C.

-Children: Son, Tanner
+Children: Tanner (3 1/2)

 An advocate of healthy lifestyles, Kahne’s rigorous fitness regimen has been chronicled by national outlets including The Wall Street Journal, Runner’s World, Men’s Journal and ESPN The Magazine’s “Body Issue.”
 In addition, Kahne has appeared on national television shows such as “Blaze and the Monster Machines,” “LIVE!
 With Regis and Kelly,” CMT’s “Cribs,” “E!
 News,” “Family Guy,” “Nick Sports,” “The Cleveland Show,” “Larry King Live,” and “Late Night with Jimmy Fallon.”
 Among others, he has been featured in Sports Illustrated, People, Road and Track, and Parade magazines.
 The past three years, through Hendrick Motorsports partner Great Clips’ relationship with Discovery Channel, Kahne has participated in the popular “Shark Week” programming.